meshailabs-org/meshai-guides/mcp-integration.md

   }'
 ```

-### For Claude Desktop
+### For Claude Code

-You can now connect Claude Desktop to the MeshAI MCP server using the following command:
+You can now connect Claude Code to the MeshAI MCP server using the following command:

 ```bash
 claude mcp add meshai-mcp https://mcp.meshai.dev/v1/mcp -t http -H "Authorization: Bearer YOUR_API_KEY"